imanechkikar/CV/README.md

   - Full stack web development
   - Pair programming and teamwork
   - Final project: [UniPop] is a ruby on rails app developed by a team of 7 people in 2 weeks.
 I have been involved in the full development of the app focusing mainly on the following areas:
-   * mockups and prototypes using Balsamiq;
+   * Mockups and prototypes using Balsamiq;
-   * user registration, autenthication and validation;
+   * User registration, authentication and validation;
-   * geolocation, geocoding and distance calculation using Gmaps;
+   * Geolocation, geocoding and distance calculation using Gmaps;
-   * infinte scrolling using JavaScript and will_paginate;
+   * Infinite scrolling using JavaScript and will_paginate;
-   * contributed to the style of the application using HTML5, CSS3, Twitter Bootstrap, jQuery and JavaScript.
+   * Contributed to the style of the application using HTML5, CSS3, Twitter Bootstrap, jQuery and JavaScript.

 Education and awards
 --------------------